nottinghamtec/Main-Website/content/about.md

-+++
+---
-title = "About Us"
+title: "About Us"

-[menu.main]
+menu:
+    main:
-	name = "About"
+        name: "About"
-+++
+---

-TEC PA & Lighting exists “To provide high quality sound, lighting and audio-visual services to organisations both within and ouside the University of Nottingham Students’ Union”.
+TEC PA & Lighting exists “To provide high quality sound, lighting and audio-visual services to organisations both within and outside the University of Nottingham Students’ Union”.
 Staffed entirely by student volunteers from the University of Nottingham, we hold a large stock of equipment built up over many years.

 TEC have the capability to provide a variety of event production services within the local area, as well as to the University of Nottingham and its Students’ Union.
 For further details, please see our services page.